FryJay/MenuHammer/README.md

 - Executing a lua function
 - Executing key combinations
 - Typing text into current window
-- Executing a shell script
+- Executing a shell script (with root privileges if needed)
 - Executing a shell command
 - Opening a URL
 - Sleeping (pause) for a specified amount of time
 - Opening files
+- Apply window layouts

 It has some default menus configured but you will most certainly want to customize it.
 Out of the box it will bind Command-Option-Control-q to enable/disable MenuHammer and Option-Space to show/hide MenuHammer.

 It is still very much a work in progress.
 I have a large list of features I still want to add and some features are only partially implemented.
 Use at your own risk.

-This project started as a clone of the ModalMgr spoon but has since been nearly entirely rewritten.

 I'm new to both Hammerspoon and Lua so any feedback is welcome.